Down on the Upside: Release and reception

 David Browne of Entertainment Weekly gave the album a B+, saying: "Few bands since Led Zeppelin have so crisply mixed instruments both acoustic and electric."
 He praised several songs as being "as powerful as anything the band has done", but criticized the album's production, saying that, "like many self-produced efforts, it shows."
 He added: "With arrangements that crest and fall to the point where a road map would have helped, the overlong (16-song) album is often unwieldy and could have benefited from judicious trimming."
 AllMusic staff writer Stephen Thomas Erlewine gave the album three out of five stars, saying that "it might seem like nothing more than heavy metal, but a closer listen reveals that Soundgarden haven't tempered their ambitions at all."
 The reviewer for Melody Maker said that "their roots don't matter now.
 All I care for now is the immediacy of their pop moments."
-Critic Robert Christgau gave the album an honorable mention of one star, describing it as "brutal depression simplified" and highlighted by the songs "Ty Cobb" and "Applebite", while Jason Josephes from Pitchfork called it a "double shot of grunge, no foam but plenty of caffeine."
-A negative review came from Johnny Cigarettes of NME, who gave the album 3/10 and said: "Throughout this record the mood of dark, demon-wrestling introspection continually rings hollow ... the lack of gut-level resonance [Soundgarden] create reveals all this as mere dark stylistics, the modern equivalent of a scary monster on an Iron Maiden T-shirt."
+Critic Robert Christgau gave the album a one-star honorable mention, describing it as "brutal depression simplified" and highlighting the tracks "Ty Cobb" and "Applebite", while Jason Josephes of Pitchfork called it a "double shot of grunge, no foam but plenty of caffeine."
+A negative review came from Johnny Cigarettes of NME, who rated the album 3/10 and noted: "Throughout this record the mood of dark, demon-wrestling introspection continually rings hollow ... the lack of gut-level resonance [Soundgarden] create reveals all this as mere dark stylistics, the modern equivalent of a scary monster on an Iron Maiden T-shirt."

 The album included the singles "Pretty Noose", "Burden in My Hand", and "Blow Up the Outside World", all of which had accompanying music videos.
 All three singles placed on the Mainstream Rock and Modern Rock charts.
-The album's other commercially released single, "Ty Cobb", did not chart, however its acommpanying B-side, "Rhinosaur", also from the album, did chart.
+The album's other commercially released single, "Ty Cobb", did not chart, however its accompanying B-side, "Rhinosaur", also from the album, did chart.
 "Burden in My Hand" was the most successful song from Down on the Upside on the rock charts, spending a total of five weeks at number one on the Mainstream Rock charts and reaching number two on the Modern Rock charts.
 At the 1997 Grammy Awards, "Pretty Noose" received a nomination for Best Hard Rock Performance.